 If you’re confused about how to drive eCommerce sales, a key thing to understand is the sheer power of reviews.
 Customer reviews can make a huge difference in affecting consumers’ purchase decisions.
 For an e-commerce business, few things are more important than cultivating positive reviews and responding to negative ones.
 But don’t take our word for it.

 Do you think customers don’t bother to read reviews?
-It turns out, according to a study conducted by Trustpilot last year, that a whopping 89% of online customers consult reviews before making a purchase.
+According to a study conducted by Trustpilot last year, a whopping 89% of online customers consult reviews before making a purchase.
 When you build an eCommerce website, you put effort into your product descriptions.
-If 9 out of 10 customers are reading reviews, it only makes sense that you pay attention to those too.
+If 9 out of 10 customers are reading reviews, it only makes sense that you pay attention to those, too.

 Another misconception about online reviews is that customers don’t trust them.
 3 out of 4 customers said, in a Brightlocal study from 2019, that they trust online reviews as much as personal recommendations.
 That’s a statistic to think seriously about.
 Encouraging customers to give positive reviews is like having them recommend you to all future customers.